-Liz Barber
+Elizabeth (Liz) Barber

-Liz was appointed as director of finance and regulation to Yorkshire Water and group finance and regulation director to the board of Kelda Holdings Limited in November 2010.
+Appointed to the board on 25 June 2012.
+Liz was appointed as Director of Finance and Regulation to Yorkshire Water and Group Finance and Regulation Director to the Board of Kelda Holdings Limited in November 2010.

-Now director of finance, regulation and markets, Liz joined the company from Ernst & Young LLP where she held several senior partner roles, including leading the firm's national water team and the assurance practice across the north region.
-Liz had been with Ernst & Young since 1987 and in that time worked with some of the largest companies in the UK.
+Now Director of Finance, Regulation and Markets, Liz joined the company from Ernst & Young LLP (EY) where she held several senior partner roles, including leading the firm's national water team and the assurance practice across the North Region.
+Liz had been with EY since 1987 and in that time worked with some of the largest companies in the UK.
 Liz specialised in delivery of services to the water industry, including several water companies and UK regulators.
-Liz is a fellow of the Institute of Chartered Accountants in England and Wales.

-Liz is a lay member and trustee of the University of Leeds, and is a non-executive director and chair of the audit committee at KCOM Group PLC.
-Liz is also a member of HRH Prince Charles' Accounting for Sustainability network of CFOs, which she chaired for two years.
+Liz is a lay member and trustee of the University of Leeds, and is a Non-Executive Director and Chair of the Audit Committee at KCom plc.
+Liz is a member of HRH Prince Charles' Accounting for Sustainability network of CFOs, which she chaired for two years.